danstarns/neo-push/README.md

 If you want to run this Blog locally follow the steps below.
 When it comes to [Configure environment variables](#how-to-configure-environment-variables) you will need a [running Neo4j instance](#how-to-start-neo4j) to point to.

-### How to configure environment variables.
+### How to configure environment variables ?

 Each package contains a `./env.example` file.
-Copy this file, to the same directory, at `./.env` and adjust configuration to suit your local machine although locals may be fine.
+Copy this file, to the same directory, at `./.env` and adjust configuration to suit your local machine although the defaults may be fine.

-### How to start neo4j.
+### How to start Neo4j ?

 There are many ways to get started with neo4j such as; [Neo4j Sandbox](https://neo4j.com/sandbox/), [Neo4j Desktop](https://neo4j.com/developer/neo4j-desktop/) or [Docker](https://neo4j.com/developer/docker/).